corda/corda-docs/content/en/docs/corda-enterprise/4.5/performance-testing/introduction.md

 The driving app sits outside the network and connects to the JMeter servers through SSH tunnels.
 In the basic test measuring the throughput of a node, the test definition instructs all JMeter servers to open RPC connections to one node, thus saturating the RPC handler and driving the node as hard as possible.
-The test typically e.g. issues cash on the node (no interaction with other nodes) or sends cash to a second node which requires sending P2P messages back and forth.
+The test might invoke a flow that can be completed locally (for example, cash issuance) or it might require exchanging P2P messages with other nodes (for example, cash payment).

 ![jmeter network overview](../resources/jmeter-network-overview.png "jmeter network overview")